Keshav-Aggarwal/Advanced-Lane-Finding-Project/ReadMe.md

 ![png](Images/output_23_0.png)

 So in the final combined image we are using X_sobel OR (Sobel_Magnitude & Sobel_Gradient) OR (R & S).
 We are also dilating the Saturation Channel and Sobel X for getting more part of lane for more confident score.
 Also we are applying erosion on the combined image as this will remove the small noise near the lanes.
-The final code for taking a warped lane image and returning the output is below.
+The final code for taking a warped lane image and returning the output is in below cell.

 ```python